 - Royalty Disagreement

 Just as there are pros and cons to business lawsuits, there are also reasons for and against pursuing alternative dispute resolution.
 For instance, the biggest reason to consider handling your business disagreement through mediation is that you can avoid the costs and negative publicity that usually come with a business lawsuit.
 However, if you and the other party are not able to resolve your conflict, you may still find yourself going to court.

 Whether or not it makes sense for you to pursue business arbitration or mediation will depend upon a number of factors specific to your particular case.
 If you’re thinking about pursuing an alternative form of dispute resolution an attorney can help you weigh your options.

 Do you have a business disagreement in San Antonio or Laredo?
 The Law Offices of Ford and Laurel bring 34 years of combined experience and legal acumen to bear for clients seeking closure for their business disputes.
 Call the Texas Business Litigation Attorney at Ford and Laurel today at 210-820-3434.

 Time is sensitive in commercial litigation cases, call us today for a Free confidential consultation about your case.

-To find out how much you can expect to receive if you succeed in your claim, contact the commercial litigation attorneys at Ford & Laurel.
+To find out how much you can expect to receive if you succeed in your claim, contact the Commercial Litigation Attorney at Ford & Laurel.
 Arrange for a free case evaluation with Sandra D. Laurel today!